“ARBEQUINA OLIVES ARE SMOKED OVER HOLM OAK WOOD IN A PROCESS THAT TAKES 15 DAYS TO COMPLETE”

 Smoked olive oil

-Produced on the Netasa family farm in La Vera, Extremadura, Finca La Barca smoked olive oil is made with the oil of arbequina olives, smoked over holm oak wood—using the same method applied to La Vera’s prized paprika—in a process that takes 15 days to complete.
+Produced on the Netasa family farm in La Vera, Extremadura, Finca La Barca smoked olive oil is made with the oil of arbequina olives that have been smoked over holm oak wood – using the same method applied to La Vera’s prized paprika – in a process that takes 15 days to complete.
 Each bottle is numbered and sealed with wax.
 Available from Brindisa, it is a creamy and delicate finishing oil with a subtle smokiness.

 Lemongrass and tarragon oil

-New to Oliveology, this limited-edition product of only 180 bottles a year is made with a blend of three olive varieties, grown and harvested by hand on an organic farm in Sparta, Greece.
-The olives are cold-pressed with the lemongrass and tarragon at 22C to ensure that maximum flavour is imparted.
+This special olive oil from Oliveology is made with a blend of three olive varieties, grown and harvested by hand on an organic farm in Sparta, Greece.
+The olives are cold pressed with the lemongrass and tarragon at 22C to ensure that maximum flavour is imparted.
 Use the oil to lift scallops, grilled fish or seasonal Mediterranean vegetable dishes.

 White truffle oil